 2- Scheduling regular air purification

-3- Protecting the data center from storms and other natural disasters
+3- Protecting it from storms and other natural disasters

 4- Keeping equipment clean with dust filters and wiping down surfaces